JeyDotC/articles/Comunicating Jax-ws client with WCF service with server sertificate.md

 ## The long road to the solution

-### Step 1: Configure youre keystore and add it to your client
+### Step 1: Configure your keystore and add it to your client

 The first thing is to have your certificates in your project's keystore, there are several ways to do this, that depends on your certificates set.
 In this case I had a CA signed private certificate (.pfx) from which one can export a public certificate (.cer) the latter is the one we're interested in, to import it one can use this command: